 It is a lot easier to provision bandwidth in a Software Defined Network (SDN) architecture than in the old TDM-based world.
 In the past, increasing bandwidth was mostly by 1.5Mbps increments and it would take at least 45 days to 90 days to process an order and get the service up and running.
-Today, Ethernet access provides a much better design and flexibility and if coupled with the right Network Controllers, can provide you a great relief as you are able to manage your network dynamically.
+Today, Ethernet access provides a much better design and flexibility and if coupled with the right Network Controllers, can provide you great relief as you are able to manage your network dynamically.

-Because new services providers’ architectures are finally moving to Ethernet switched access network technologies, these architectures are becoming a lot more economic too.
+Because new services providers’ architectures are finally moving to Ethernet switched access network technologies, these architectures are becoming a lot more economical too.
 Let me walk you through a customer use case example where a $7.7M investment to upgrade the network to support this new architecture generated $25.8M hard-dollars savings in a 5 year period.
 So, the proposed network upgrade was self-funded.
 The result was a simpler and more flexible network architecture, they improved levels of service, maximizes network throughput all the while reducing their overall network costs going forward.

 Current Network State

 This is an enterprise with 356 location across California.
 They have a large VPN network connecting their office locations sites to three data centers.
 Here is an overview of their initial network state and key metrics for this network: